SpiNNakerManchester/spio/designs/spinnaker_fpgas/README.md

 If in doubt, a definitive definition of the SPI address space should be saught from the code.The address decoding scheme used to select which HSS link is queried is defined in `spinnaker_fpgas_address_decode.v`.
-The addresses of the available registersin each HSS link are defined in `../../modules/hss_multiplexer/spio_hss_multiplexer_reg_bank.h`.
+The addresses of the available registers in each HSS link are defined in `../../modules/hss_multiplexer/spio_hss_multiplexer_reg_bank.h`.
 The SPI protocol and its parameters are defined in `spinnaker_fpgas_spi.v`.